MariaBurz/manual_testing_portofolio/Final_Project/README.md

 Bugs have been created based on the failed tests.
 The complete bug reports can be found here: [Admin_Module_Bugs](https://github.com/MariaBurz/manual_testing_portofolio/blob/main/Final_Project/Traceability_Matrix_Bugs.pdf)

 API tests are executed based on the checklist.
-The collection used can be found here: JSON file with the collection of requests created for the OrangeHRM API
+The collection used can be found here: [JSON file]() with the collection of requests created for the OrangeHRM API.
+The results of the test in Postman can be seen here: [Tests_Results_Postman]()

 ## 1.7 Test Completion